“This post may contain affiliate links. Please read my disclosure for more info.

 A sinking fund is for things you need to pay for, but they’re not showstoppers right now.

 It could be that quarterly bill that always seems to catch you by surprise.
 It could be school or sports expenses for your kids.
-A sinking fund can also pay for expensive things you want – like a vacation – rather than charging it on a credit card.
+A sinking fund can also pay for expensive things you want – like a vacation or your next car – rather than taking on more debt.

 How to Organize Sinking Funds

 Using sinking funds can enable you to finally take control of your money and stop playing a guessing game.
 But since we all have unique expenses, the best way to get started is to first look over your bank statements for the last three months or so.

 Write down every category of expense, and keep an eye out especially for those expenses that don’t come every month, but always trip you up.

 Your budget works best when it includes just your regular, monthly bills.
 The simpler it is, the better.

 But you’ll also need a way to pay for these expenses: